Object-Oriented Programming in Python

 • How can we access the state of a Triangle object?

-• What are the benefits of encapsulation?
+• What are the benefits and limitations of encapsulation?

 Encapsulation with Square